-These developments have some significant educational impacts and, even if the content of surveying curricula may vary between countries, some general trends may be identified.
+Even if the content of surveying curricula may vary between countries, some general trends may be identified.
 There is clearly a trend towards increased focus on managerial issues and the acquisition and application of interdisciplinary problem-solving skills.
-Regarding course delivery, there is a trend towards increased use of project-based education as well as skills for teamwork, co-operation and communication.
+Regarding course delivery, there is a trend towards increased use of project-based education as well as skills for team-work, co-operation and communication.
 And web based learning tends to become an integrated tool for course delivery.

-These trends seam to be consistent with the trends within development of adequate and efficient land administration systems.
+These trends seem to be consistent with the trends within development of adequate and efficient land administration systems.
 These systems have moved away from being "provider" driven to now being "user" driven.
 They are interdisciplinary by nature and require skills for management and problem-solving.

-The challenge of the future will be to implement the new IT-paradigm and this new interdisciplinary approach to surveying education.
-Furthermore, it should be recognised that the only constant in the future is change.
+The challenge of the future will be that the only constant is change.
 To deal with such significant change the educational base must be flexible.
 The graduates must process skills to adapt to a rapidly changing labour market and they must process skills to deal even with the unknown problems of the future.
 Skills for learning to learn become increasingly essential.
 In this sense, the project-oriented educational model at Aalborg University has proved to be successful.